Ahornberg/Ahornberg-VCV-Modules/README.md

 # Ahornberg-Microtonal

+Thanks to Phil Golden https://github.com/Coirt for porting this module to VCV Rack V1.0.

 ## Equal Division

 Module for VCV-Rack to convert Note CV in Standard Western Tuning (12ed2 = 1 step equals 100 cents) to several Equal Division Tunings.